Code-Institute-Submissions/Jamesb13579-wageandtaxassist_SepResub/README.md

 During the build process I had a few bugs.
 One of them was I was getting was a float decimal error due to the fact i trying to multiply a float and a decimal.
 I was able to fix this by changing one of my values to an integer.
 Another bug was that capitalization could affect the results.
 I fixed this by making the program convert all name results to lowercase.
+In my intial submission I missed an error where if a name that wasnt in the spread sheet was entered it return an indexerror, I fixed this by adding a try except Statement.

 __Validator Testing__